vcomm/dafsm/README.md

 	O(t+1) = Function (S(t),I(t))
 While the state transition function S is same for both states machine, the output function O is different.
 The output of the Moore machine depends solely on the current state, while the output of the Mealy machine depends on both the current state and input.

+Deterministic and Non- Deterministic.

+In a state transition diagram, if  no two outgoing edges of a state have the same label, then the corresponding machine is called a deterministic finite state machine …if two or more outgoing edges of a state have the same label, then it is called a non-deterministic finite state machine.

+# Benefits of using Finite State Machines.

+Some of the benefits of using Finite State Machines (FSMs) include early detection of design flaws, increased reusability, parallel module implementation, and easier module integration and testing.
+The increasing complexity of software over the past few years has led to implementing the “heart” of the software as an FSM.
+The FSM approach is most widely used today in more complex software systems which must conform to a given protocol or standard.
+“Other possible uses of FSMs include: the implementation of compilers and other language processing tools; communication systems, such as the modeling of network protocols and the interpretation of escape  charter sequences in terminal emulators, and the design of interactive user interface ”.
+Developing software using an FSM approach also encourages highly cohesive and loosely coupled software modules.

+State Diagram Notation (Graph)

+State diagrams (also called State Chart diagrams) are used to help the developer better understand any complex/unusual functionalities or business flows of specialized areas of the system.
+In short, State diagrams depict the dynamic behavior of the entire system, or a sub-system, or even a single object in a system.
+This is done with the help of Behavioral elements.

+Analytical Notation

+S0 [Z0] = { S1(X01/Y01) }
+S1 [Z1] = { S0(X10/Y10), S2(X12/Y12), S3(X13/Y13) }
+S2 [Z2] = { S0(X20/Y20), S4(X24/Y24) }
+S3 [Z3] = { S2(X32/Y32), S3(X33/Y33) }
+S4 [Z4] = { S0(X40/Y40), S3(X43/Y43) }

+Algorithmic State Machine Notation (Block-Scheme)

+You have already seen how to describe finite state machines in terms of state diagrams and tables.
+However, it can be difficult to describe complex finite state machines in this way.
+Recently, hardware designers have shifted toward using alternative representations of FSM behavior that look more like software descriptions.
+In this section, we introduce algorithmic state machine (ASM) notation.
+ASMs are similar to program flowcharts, but they have a more rigorous concept of timing.

+You may wonder what is wrong with state diagrams.
+The problem is that they do not adequately capture the notion of an algorithm-a well-defined sequence of steps that produce a desired sequence of actions based on input data.
+State diagrams are weak at capturing the structure behind complex sequencing.
+The representations discussed next do a better job of making this sequencing structure explicit.